vhoangTS/bwb/README.md

 ### Implementiere eine Authentifizierungs-/Autorisierungsmechanismus?
 As I have very limited knowledge in this topic, I just pretty much "winging it" with an assumption that the request body contain username/password and it is checked against a dummy user credentials database in order to identify: 1. if the user has access and 2. which access level?
 Based on this, the JSON reponse is different per each case.

+### TODO:
+- Store previous search to avoid having to search for every payloads
+- Sign-in, Search page